Human Rights Programme

 Students have come from over twenty countries and have included government officials, journalists, human rights lawyers, the staff of national human rights institutions and NGOs and academics among others.
 Graduates have gone on to work effectively at the forefront of the promotion and protection of human rights and they are part of the growing community working to improve the quality of human life within and outside Asia.

-Former teaching staff and visitors have included Andrew Byrnes, former director of the programme and currently at the University of New South Wales, Hurst Hannum, former Y.K Pao Chair of Public Law and currently Professor of International Law at the Fletcher School, Stephen P. Marks and Henry Steiner from Harvard University, Raul Pangalangan and Virginia Dandan from the University of the Philippines, Professor Deepika Udagama from the University of Colomba, Asbjörn Eide from the Norwegian Center for Human Rights and Li-Ann Thio from the National University of Singapore among others.
-Students on the programme also benefit from an informal series of Rights Talks hosted by CCPL and other relevant events held at the University of Hong Kong.
+Former teaching staff and visitors have included Andrew Byrnes, former director of the degree and currently at the University of New South Wales, Hurst Hannum, former Y.K Pao Chair of Public Law and currently Professor of International Law at the Fletcher School, Stephen P. Marks and Henry Steiner from Harvard University, Raul Pangalangan and Virginia Dandan from the University of the Philippines, Professor Deepika Udagama from the University of Colomba, Asbjörn Eide from the Norwegian Center for Human Rights and Li-Ann Thio from the National University of Singapore among others.

 For enquiries about the programme, please contact: